naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 - It supports any transport and data format
 - HTTP(S) transport and JSON data format are common
 - Typically faster performance and easier to work with than soap

+#### REST Constraints

+* Client-server architecture: the client sends a request, the server sends a response
+* Uniform Interface: Provides simplicity
+* Statelessness: no client context is stored on the server between requests
+* Cacheability: responses must define themselves as either cacheable or non-cacheable
+* Layered system: any intermediary devices such as load balancers must be transparent to the client and server
+* Code on demand: servers can temporarily extend or customize the functionality of a client by transferring executable code

+**REST Request URL:**

+- Request method must be sent
+- Headers with key:value pair information about the request can be added
+- Post, Put and Patch requests include data in the body